farimarwat/WifiMaster/README.md

 ### Method 2 (use getWifiById()):
 Use your own mobiles upt 10, 20 or may 30.
 Run loop on the method and upload to your server.
 Start from id = 1.
-For looping user recursion not the actual loop.
+For looping, use recursion not the actual loop.

+## Note:
+If you do not want to buy a server then use room db, run the app in emulator and start to populate.
+After population, goto internal storage, app's database folder and extract the .db file.